Budgeat/codebytes/README.md

 ######

 ### Submitting the code
 Please organize, design, test and document your code as if it were going into production.
-Once complete, push your final commit to your developer branch and let us know that you have completed the assignment along with your branch name.
-Please don’t make any changes to the code after you’ve submitted it.
+Once complete, push your final commit to your developer branch and let us know that you have completed the assignment along with your fork url and branch name.
+Make sure your repo is public so we can access it and please don’t make any changes to the code after you’ve submitted it.

 All the best and happy coding,